arcavus/book-store/Readme.md

 is the first priority for their vision operations.

 ## FEATURES
-    • Registering New Customer
-    • Placing a new order
+    .
+Customer registration.
+Firstly You must to create user and get bareer token.
+     This operation is customer registiration.
+    • Order operation
-    • Tracking the stock of books
+    • observing the stock of books
-    • List all orders of the customer with Pagination
+    • List all of the customer's orders with Pagination
-    • Viewing the order details
+    • Showing the order details
-    • Query Monthly Statistics
+    • Get Monthly Statistics

 ## TOOLS
 - Java 11